Sandruski/rts-group-movement/docs/README.md

 ## Intro to the subject

-“Game-unit pathfinding is something that most players never notice until it doesn’t work quite right, and then that minor issue becomes a rage-inducing, end-of-the-world problem” says Patrick Wyatt, a game programmer who worked on <I>StarCraft</I>.
+“Game-unit pathfinding is something that most players never notice until it doesn’t work quite right, and then that minor issue becomes a rage-inducing, end-of-the-world problem” says Patrick Wyatt, a game programmer who worked on _StarCraft_.

 Moving troops in groups via complex terrain is a challenge that many games have to deal with, specially real-time strategy games, where hundreds of units compete for the same destinations.
 The main question is, how do we make units cooperate with each other, so they move around without causing a terrible chaos?
 While the first part of the answer is pathfinding, the technique of finding paths from one location to another, the second part is movement.
 Without controlling the movement, units would behave individually, without taking in account the behaviors of the rest of the units.
 Here is, then, where coordinated movement comes in.